open-power-host-os/builds/README.rst

 ::

-$ sudo python host_os.py set-env --user LOGIN
+$ sudo ./host_os.py set-env --user LOGIN

 Naturally, you need to replace ``LOGIN`` by the user name you'll use to run ``host_os.py``, which should not run using root user,